There are several design patterns used these days in the .NET ecosystem. What are they? What are the benefits and drawbacks of each pattern?...

 Even with my reservations, my desire to understand development in order to improve my design work made the course worth it to me.
 I wanted to understand how apps work under the hood so that I could better understand the technical constraints behind my designs.
 Essentially, my goal going into the course was to bridge the gap between design and development in my iOS project team.

-Specifically, I wanted to understand the basics of iOS apps operate, to explore the structure of apps in code, and to achieve a functional understanding of Xcode and Swift.
+Specifically, I wanted to understand the basics of how iOS apps operate, to explore the structure of apps in code, and to achieve a functional understanding of Xcode and Swift programming.
 At this point, you may be thinking something along the lines of “I never want to code an app myself.
 Why is being familiar with Xcode and Swift useful?”

 I used to agree.
 But in my last year as a Big Nerd Ranch designer, I’ve come to understand the importance of understanding development.
 When I understand the basics of what happens with my designs, it makes me (and my entire team) even better consultants.
 More specifically, understanding Xcode and Swift also enables me to understand the technological constraints behind my designs and to channel my work using realistic parameters.
 If I have a general idea of how the infrastructure for my idea works, I have an easier time knowing what is or is not possible, or even how I might make the impossible possible.